GZhang2/CMF-weevil-host-associations/interview.assignment.md

 ```
 Supplemental files (which are called 'appendix' in eLife, containing figures, tables and text) were downloaded as part of the full text PDF.

-Download a paper from PeerJ.
+Download a paper from *PeerJ*.
 ```bash
 quickscrape -u https://peerj.com/articles/502/ -s journal-scrapers/scrapers/peerj.json -o peerj.medeiros
 ```
 All supplementary files were downloaded as separate files.

-Downlaod a paper from BMC
+Downlaod a paper from *BMC*
 ```bash
 quickscrape -u http://bmcevolbiol.biomedcentral.com/articles/10.1186/1471-2148-9-103 -s journal-scrapers/scrapers/bmc.json -o bmc.aoki
 ```
 Command was started, but not completd nor any error messages were given.
 Nothing was downloaded.

-**Issue.** URLs containing question marks cannot be read.
+**Issue.** URLs containing question marks cannot be read (PLOS URLS contain question marks, but the DOIs do not).